simupy/simupy/README.rst

 Overview
 --------
 SimuPy is a framework for simulating inter-connected dynamical system models.
 SimuPy is an open source, python based alternative to Simulink.
-Dynamical system models can be specified as an object with certain parameters and functions as described in  the :doc:`api/api`.
+Dynamical system models can be specified as an object with certain parameters and functions as described in the :doc:`API documentation<api/api>`.
 Models can also be constructed using symbolic expressions, as in

 .. code-block :: python